seng438-winter-2022/seng438-a4-bjaron/Assignment4-ReportTemplate.md

 # Explain the use of assertions and checkpoints

 # how did you test each functionaity with different test data
+Each group member had to handle two different functionalities, each following through different steps in order to gather the test data on the specific functionalities.
+When creating the test data for each functionality, wherever there was editable fields, we tested different inputs in order to make sure the functionality worked as intended.
 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed